dotnet/runtime/docs/design/coreclr/botr/vectors-and-intrinsics.md

 ---

 # Introduction
 The CoreCLR runtime has support for several varieties of hardware intrinsics, and various ways to compile code which uses them.
-This support varies by what processor the logic is running on, and the code executed depends on how the RyuJIT was invoked.
-This document describes the various behaviors of intrinsics in the runtime, and concludes with documentation on what implications this has for developers working on the runtime and libraries portions of the runtime.
+This support varies by target processor, and the code produced depends on how the jit compiler is invoked.
+This document describes the various behaviors of intrinsics in the runtime, and concludes with implications  for developers working on the runtime and libraries portions of the runtime.

 # Intrinsics apis
 Most hardware intrinsics support is tied to the use of various Vector apis.
 There are 4 major api surfaces that are supported by the runtime

-- The fixed size float vectors. `Vector2`, `Vector3`, and `Vector4`.
-These vector types represent a struct of floats of various sizes.
+- The fixed length float vectors. `Vector2`, `Vector3`, and `Vector4`.
+These vector types represent a struct of floats of various lengths.
 For type layout, ABI and, interop purposes they are represented in exactly the same way as a structure with an appropriate number of floats in it.
 Operations on these vector types are supported on all architectures and platforms, although some architectures may optimize various operations.
-- The variable sized `Vector<T>`.
-This represents vector data of indeterminate size.
-In any given process the size of a `Vector<T>` is the same in all methods, but this size may differ between various machines or environment variable settings read at startup of the process.
+- The variable length `Vector<T>`.
+This represents vector data of runtime-determined length.
+In any given process the length of a `Vector<T>` is the same in all methods, but this length may differ between various machines or environment variable settings read at startup of the process.
 The `T` type variable may be any of the primitive types, and allows use of integer or double data within a vector.
-The size and alignment of `Vector<T>` is unknown to the developer, and `Vector<T>` may not exist in any interop signature.
+The length and alignment of `Vector<T>` is unknown to the developer, and `Vector<T>` may not exist in any interop signature.
 Operations on these vector types are supported on all architectures and platforms, although some architectures may optimize various operations.
-- `Vector64<T>`, `Vector128<T>`, and `Vector256<T>` represent sized vectors that closely resemble the fixed size vectors available in C++.
+- `Vector64<T>`, `Vector128<T>`, and `Vector256<T>` represent fixed-sized vectors that closely resemble the fixed- sized vectors available in C++.
 These structures can be used in any code that runs, but very few features are supported.
-These vector types define very few direct features, but instead most operations other than creation use the processor specific hardware intrinsics apis.
+These vector types define very few direct methods; most operations other than creation use the processor specific hardware intrinsics apis.
 - Processor specific hardware intrinsics apis such as `System.Runtime.Intrinsics.X86.Ssse3`.
 These apis map directly to individual instructions or short instruction sequences that are specific to a particular hardware instruction.
 These apis are only useable on hardware that supports the particular instruction.
 See https://github.com/dotnet/designs/blob/master/accepted/2018/platform-intrinsics.md for the design of these.

 # How to use intrinsics apis